 A large majority of these events have been going for some time and have built a reputation for themselves.
 The Anuga Food Fair is held every other year at the Cologne Messe and is the world’s largest and most important food and beverage exhibition.
 Throughout 100 years they have built a social media following and tens of thousands of returning visitors and exhibitors.
 It is their reputation that keeps people coming back.

 Deciding to exhibit at a brand new show can be riskier as it has had less time to gain trust and respect within the industry.
-The reputation of the exhibition aligns itself with your brand, so it is worth taking a look at the history of the event.
+If the type of exhibition aligns itself with your brand, it is worth taking a look at the history of the event.

-You can also keep an eye out for a particular trade show’s list of exhibitor’s.
+You can also keep an eye out for a particular trade show’s list of exhibitors.
 These lists provide you with information on all of the businesses that will be appearing at that expo.
 This means that you can find out which exhibitions your competitors, rivals, and target market will be attending.
-Identifying an events history and exhibitor list will give you enough information to decide whether or not you want your business to be represented there.

-Finally, pay attention to other events going on in that area (even if they have nothing to do with your industry).
+Finally, pay attention to other types of exhibition going on in that area (even if they have nothing to do with your industry).
 An influx of people visiting a certain area can cause travel and accommodation prices to increase, making the overall trip more expensive for your business.

 By this point, you probably have a rough idea of which industry exhibition you would like to attend.
 You need to start looking at space availability.
-Each booth location is different, and that can hugely affect the amount of traffic that your exhibit attracts.
+Each type of exhibition booth location is different, and that can hugely affect the amount of traffic that your exhibit attracts.

-Furthermore, they are all different shapes and sizes so you need to consider that when buying your exhibition stand.
-Modular stands are a brilliant idea for businesses looking to visit multiple trade shows and have booked different floor space sizes.
+Furthermore, they are all different shapes and sizes, so you need to consider that when buying your exhibition stand.
+Modular stands can easily be reconfigured so are a great idea for businesses looking to visit multiple trade shows with different booth sizes.

 A bad space at the right show will make it a bad show for you.
 If you are going to invest in exhibiting, you need to make sure you are getting the best possible space.

-Expos are a fantastic opportunity to introduce your business to prospective customers, gain leads, and build relationships.
+Attending an exhibition is also a good PR opportunity.
 In some cases, the event itself will offer free PR and promotion through their website and social media channels.
 Any media exposure can boost your ROI but to gain the most relevant and effective press coverage you should contact registered media attendees with information about your business.

 You can also ask the exhibition organisers for the press list from previous years, and get your foot in the door before your competitors.
 An industry event with few registered media attendees isn’t necessarily pointless as your target audience could be in attendance.
-Press opportunities boost your potential to succeed and should be considered if you are yet to make your mind up about exhibiting at an event.
+Good PR will boost your potential to succeed and should be considered if you are yet to make your mind up about exhibiting at an event.

-If you are planning the event far enough in advance then it is highly recommended that you visit the exhibition as a guest.
-This will give you an insight into the types of businesses that exhibit, the general audience and expectations, the booth layout, and the flow of footfall.
+If you are planning the exhibition far enough in advance then it is highly recommended that you visit first as a guest.
+This will give you an insight into the types of businesses that exhibit, the general audience and expectations, the types of exhibition booth layout, and the flow of footfall.
 This will prepare you for negotiating your space and designing an exhibition stand that appeals to the audience.

 As you can see, this is not a ‘one shoe fits all’ kind of scenario.
-Following these nine steps will enable you to carefully select a trade show that can deliver a significant return on investment.
-The nine steps to finding the best exhibition for you are:
+Following these ten steps will enable you to carefully select a trade show that can deliver a significant return on investment.

 The key is in the preparation and planning.
-Do your research, make sure you know your stuff, and turn up with an outstanding exhibition and you are bound to do great.
+Do your research, make sure you know what the exhibition is about, and turn up with an outstanding exhibition stand and you are bound to do well.